 - 1) Reading!
 Use books at home and read lots!
 You will have an adult at home that you can read with a couple of times a day.
 Turn off any screens, get under a blanket and read to someone.
 After 10 mins swap over and ask an adult to read to you.
 Then have a chat about what you have read: any words you weren't sure of?
 Anything you were confused by?
-What do particular words or phrases mean? - 2) MyMaths-check MyMaths every couple of days.
-Make sure to go through the lessons as well as the activities.
+What do particular words or phrases mean?
+If you don't have many books at home-read articles or stories online. - 2) TTRockstars- the children already have a login for this, and we will be setting daily challenges.
+If you need to find out their login.
+Please contact the school. - 3) MyMaths-check MyMaths every couple of days.
 We will put activities, booster sessions, 'lessons' and work on there for you to do.
 Make sure to do as much as possible you could make notes on scrap paper at home to help.
-You have taken your MyMaths passwords home.
-If you do not have it email school and ask for it. - 3) Writing challenge.
+You should already have your MyMaths passwords home.
+If you do not have it email school and ask for it. - 4) Writing challenges.
 It will be good to keep writing and trying different things.
 If we suddenly stop doing all the things we have learnt, we are more likely to forget it!
 Here are 2 writing challenges for this week.